William G. Thrash: 1950s

-Transferred to the 1st Marine Aircraft Wing in June 1951, Lieutenant Colonel Thrash earned the Silver Star for gallantry in action, October 25, 1951, as Tactical Officer and pilot of a plane in Marine Aircraft Group 12.
+Transferred to the 1st Marine Aircraft Wing in June 1951, Lieutenant Colonel Thrash earned the Silver Star for gallantry in action, October 25, 1951, as Tactical Officer and plane pilot in Marine Aircraft Group 12.
 Encountering 24 hostile jets while leading his flight of 11 Corsairs on a strike against a strategic enemy supply point, he led his flight in an aggressive attack, forcing the enemy planes to break off the engagement and retire.
-On reaching the target area, he succeeded in scoring direct hits, inflicting serious damage on the enemy.
+On reaching the target area, he succeeded in scoring direct hits, inflicting severe damage on the enemy.

 While serving as tactical officer of Marine Aircraft Group 12, Thrash was engaged in a reconnaissance flight over enemy anti-aircraft positions in Korea on December 21, 1951.
 When his plane was struck by enemy fire, he parachuted after radioing his base that he was bailing out.
 Taken prisoner after landing in the heavily fortified enemy area, he remained a prisoner for almost two years.